armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 {{< tabs name="KubesvcPlugin" >}}
 {{% tab name="Operator" %}}

+> Note that the following instructions assume that you are using Kustomize to manage your Operator config files.

 Create a new `armory-agent` directory in your Kustomize patches directory.
 Add the following `agent-config.yaml` manifest to your new `armory-agent` directory.